Mick Cahill

 Mick Cahill (born 1938 in Dublin) is an Irish former footballer who played as a centre half.

 Biography

 He joined Shamrock Rovers in 1962 from Bohemians.
 He captained Bohs in 1961/62 during his time at Dalymount Park, five years before his brother Paul would do so.
 They joined a prestigious list of brothers such as the Hoopers, O'Kanes and Kerrs who captained The Gypsies.
-Mick received two amateur international caps and captained his country against England in February 1961 in a 1-1 draw in Dalymount Park.

-He played twice in the UEFA Cup Winners' Cup for Rovers.

-Signed for Transport F.C. in 1965 and later played for Drumcondra F.C.
+Mick received two amateur international caps and captained his country against England in February 1961 in a 1–1 draw in Dalymount Park.
+He played twice in the UEFA Cup Winners' Cup for Rovers before signing for Transport F.C. in 1965 and later playing for Drumcondra.